 Component Minimum Requirement Recommended

-Operating System Windows 10
+Browser For Teams Video, Google Chrome is required.
+The current version is recommended; two previous

+DIOWSEI Other workloads may use other current browsers. versions are supported.

+Operating System Windows 10 (64- bit) or or Windows Server 2012 R2 Windows 10 22H2 and later, Windows 11 22H2 and later, or Windows Server 2016 (version 1607) and later

-Memory 4 GB 8 GB or higher is recommended for most environments.
+4 GB 8 GB or higher is recommended for most

+Memory 8 GB for Teams Video environments

-Processors 2.5 GHz Dual Core 2.5 GHz Dual Core is acceptable for most workloads, with the exception of Teams Video, SharePoint, and Microsoft 365 Web Apps.
-These workloads require additional CPU.
+Processors 2.5 GHz Dual Core or 4 vCPUs 2.5 GHz Dual Core is acceptable for most workloads, with the exception of Teams Video, SharePoint, and Microsoft 365 Web Apps.

+These workloads require 4 vCPU or higher.

 PowerShell 4.0 4.0 or higher

-.NET Framework 4.7.1 4.7.1 or higher
+.NET Framework 4.7.2 4.7.2 or higher

 Power settings Always On